jean-tissot/template/README.md

 To shutdown the sonarqube server, run `gradle sonarDown` (you can also use `make sonar_down` or `make sd`).

 To access sonarqube scan resutls you need to go to http://localhost:9000.
 Default credentials are `admin` - `admin`.

+### Other sonarqube server

+If you choose to use another sonarqube server, you should set url and token in the _gradle.properties_

+## Q-A

+→ to complete